Westchester County NY Real Estate

 Westchester County's southern boundary is slightly less than 11 miles from Columbus Circle in New York, with the 27,000 acre Pelham Bay Park forming a green space between suburban Westchester and the Bronx.
-Bordered on the west by the Hudson River and on the southeast by the Long Island Sound and Connecticut, Westchester County offers a wide selection of housing options for home buyers ranging from urban townhouses in Yonkers and New Rochelle, to modern colonial waterfront living on the Long Island Sound and the luxurious elegant estates of Scarsdale, White Plains and Bedford.
+Bordered on the west by the Hudson River and on the southeast by the Long Island Sound and Connecticut, Westchester County offers a wide selection of housing options for home buyers ranging from urban townhouses, co-ops and condos in Yonkers and New Rochelle, to modern colonial waterfront living on the Long Island Sound and the luxurious elegant estates of Scarsdale, White Plains and Bedford.

 The Long Island Shoreline is generally rocky with tidal mudflats, estuaries and beaches accessible to the public through several parks.
 The charming seaside village of Larchmont on the Long Island Sound has a small town atmosphere with an easy commute to New York City.
 Originally an oceanfront resort for the wealthy with the shoreline dotted with beautiful estates, it has many vintage 1920s houses that were among the first suburban developments in the country that spread with the rise of the automobile and commuter highways.